(First published on Urban Times on 04th Jun 2012)

 This Article is a continuation from A World of TrEUble: Contrived

 But neither is to stereotype the Big Players.
 Not everyone who wields power and money is an evil jerk.
+Right?

 It Always Takes Two

-Those who seek to destroy it, on the other hand, returning the earth to a state of rustic provincialism, are on the wrong side of the formula.
+Those who seek to destroy it, on the other hand, eager to return the earth to a state of rustic provincialism, are on the wrong side of the formula.
 We can’t take knowledge and sweep it under the rug, pretending it’s not there.
 The notion is romantic but misguided, if not dangerous.
-Even if they are proven right and we do perish by the hand of rampant development, their opinion will always be meaningless and uninspiring, nothing more than the words of people who sat in the corner and spoke of the earth being flat, and of the need to stay put, lest the sky falls on our heads, while others were taking to the seas, testing the waters, pushing the boundaries and dying to perform miracles.
+Even if these Luddites are right i.e. if we do perish by the hand of rampant development, their opinion is meaningless and uninspiring, nothing more than the words of people who sat in the corner and spoke of the earth being flat, and of the need to stay put, lest the sky falls on our heads, while the rest of us were taking to the seas, testing the waters, pushing the envelope, the boundaries, dying to perform miracles.
 Tangible, observable, replicable miracles that could be imitated and bested, our quest ever-forward making a difference to those around us.

 An exception can be made for the Indigenous tribes of the world.
-They deserve credit for their intransigence regarding progress.
+They deserve credit for their intransigence regarding progress

 Like the guy at school with the chip on his shoulder, who never showed up on time for the football game, and who always made a scene about being left out…

-It would of course have been easier if they had not taken hadn’t refused to play in the first place, and if they hadn’t been causing problems on a whim, like the guy at school with the chip on his shoulder, who never showed up on time for the football game, and who always made a scene about being left out, despite being late, and who did not respect the rules and fouled others at will, and who quit the game midway, and who sat on the sidelines, heckling everyone.
+It would be easier if they didn’t refused to play in the first place, or cause problems on a whim, like the guy at school with the chip on his shoulder, who never showed up on time for the football game, and who always made a scene about getting left out, despite being late, and who, to top it off, didn’t respect the rules.
+He fouled others at will, and quit the game midway, and sat on the sidelines, heckling and jeering.
 Remember that guy?
 And the girl he used to date, the one who hated everyone, who never had friends, who always wanted things her way, no matter what?

 On the other hand, not all development is good development.
 Some of it is self-serving and opportunistic, short-sighted and short-sold, geared to make quick money without regard for the trail of damage it leaves behind.
 It simply wants to enjoy all the benefits of power and wealth without assuming the responsibilities that come with it.
 It wants to lead the way into the future for its own personal benefit, without regard for those under its influence.
-Its players play the game at both ends too, throwing spanner after spanner in the works, citing the free market as their get-out-of-jail-free card.
+Its players play the game at both ends, too, throwing spanner after spanner in the works, citing the free market as their get-out-of-jail-free card.